 The Festival of Tibet will explore themes of compassion, conflict, occupation, love, peace, migration, environmental justice and human rights.

-Tibetan Yoga with Kunga
+Sound Bath and Tibetan Yoga with Kunga

 Kunga draws on Ashtanga and Hatha Yoga systems and his understanding of traditional Tibetan healing practices to deliver his uplifting yoga classes.

 Originally from Tibet, Kunga lived in exile in the northern Indian town of Dharamsala for 18 years, before coming to Australia in 2010.
 During his time in Dharamsala, Kunga studied the Ashtanga and Hatha Yoga systems under Yoga Master Vijay at the Universal Yoga Centre.
 At that time he also studied a variety of traditional Tibetan healing practices.
 Kunga has also completed studies in Buddhist Philosophy at Varanasi University.
 Don’t miss out on the most sublime way to start your Festival day.